razhu/sequelize-formly/README.md

 # sequelize-formly

 A module that produces a REST options for a database schema in a formly format.
-NOTE: this implementation only supports POSTGRESQL at the moment.
+NOTE: Currently, this implementation supports POSTGRESQL only.

 ## Prerequisites
 This module requires: